 " A New Way of Seeing"

-Stella will help you photograph the visual cacophony of daily life around you wherever you are, by making dynamic compositions that explode with light, shadow, and color.
+Stella will go out and photograph with the group every day, providing guidance as we walk along the beautiful Venice Beach boardwalk and surrounding areas.
+She will help you photograph the visual cacophony of daily life around you by making dynamic compositions that explode with light, shadow, and color.

-Compelling documentary work demands a photographer’s strong connection with his or her subject and to see our personal environments in a new way.
-In this class, Stella teaches students how to make that connection and develop a personal style of photographing.
-She works individually with photographers to help them determine and define their interests and ideas and shares her professional experiences working on stories and what it takes to develop the strong relationships necessary to work on long-term projects.
+Stella works individually with photographers to help them determine and define their interests and ideas and shares her professional experiences working on stories and what it takes to develop the strong relationships necessary to work on long-term projects.

-REGISTER You can register and pay with credit/debit card (via Paypal )to by filling up the form below
+REGISTER You can register and pay with credit/debit card (via Paypal ) by filling up the form below.

 You can also pay directly via VENMO to @juanreyes80 to secure your spot ( include your name and email address )

 CANCELATION POLICY: Very flexible due to the pandemic.